Vegan Baking Ingredient Converter

 Lab Notes

 The Metric Discovery: In the 1970s, professional bakeries across Europe switched to weight measurements using the metric system.
-They discovered something remarkable: measuring by grams instead of cups made recipes reproducible.
-A baker in Paris could follow the exact same recipe as a baker in Berlin and get identical results.
-This wasn't magic—it was mathematics applied to chemistry.
+They discovered something remarkable: measuring by grams instead of cups made recipes reproducible across kitchens, climates, and continents.
+A baker in Copenhagen could send a formula to a baker in Lyon and get an identical result.
+This wasn't magic — it was mathematics applied to chemistry.
+Weight is objective.
+A gram of flour is a gram of flour whether the air is humid or dry, whether you're nervous or confident, whether the bag was just opened or nearly empty.
+Volume is none of those things.

 In short: These tools are for education and curiosity only.
 Always verify information independently and consult professionals before making important decisions.